NIPE-SYSTEMS/internet-of-things/mqtt/specification.md

-# Specification of a MQTT subset for the CAN-bus
+# Specification of a MQTT subset for the CAN-Bus

 ## General Remarks